oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 | TBSL           | TBSL      | TBSL                                   |

 ## 2.3 OpenC2 Response
 The OpenC2 Response is a message sent from an entity as the result of a command.
-Response messages provide acknowledgement, status, results from a query or other information as requested from the issuer of the command.
+Response messages provide acknowledgement, status, results from a query, or other information as requested from the issuer of the command.
 Response messages are solicited and correspond to a command.
-The recipient of the OpenC2 Response is typically the entity that issued the command.

 ### 2.3.1 Response Structure
 {Editor's Note - TBSL - This section be included in a future iteration (probably